atedstone/gnssice/README.md

 ```

 Add `-overlap` if running the workflow with overlapping daily RINEX files.

+Note that 'CODF' and 'CODM' orbits, which are multi-constellation and so in principle good for Cryologger/GVT processing, seem to provoke a lot of SP3 interpolation errors.
+To my understanding, multi-constellation SP3 files remain somewhat 'experimental'.
+So we are better off relying on GPS-only processing using IGS finl orbits instead.

+You can change the orbit by supplying the `-orbit` keyword.

+2026.08.26: actually, looks like COF orbit SP3 interpolation errors are confined to a few days.
+When procesing with the correct constellation codes in the obs_file directive of track, comparing the RMS of the NEU.dat files processed with IGSF versus CODF suggests lower RMS.
+There are also lots of NotF but that is presumably because of the shear number of satellites.

 N.b. don't attempt this over a change in year, e.g. start of 360 and end of 4.
 Instead do two calls.
 The only problem will then be that days 365 and 1 don't contain the next and previous days data respectively.
 Just copy and paste from the relevant files into the next, or on unix command line use cat, e.g: